 Physical Education and Health

-Students seeking licensure to teach Physical Education or Health should refer to the Department of Health, Physical Education, Recreation and Athletics (renaming to Health Sciences & Physical Education) section of this catalog.
+Students seeking licensure to teach Physical Education or Health should refer to the Department of Health, Science & Physical Education section of this catalog.

 Admission and Retention Requirements